ThinkR-open/signature.py/README.md

 - modify the theme by editing the `signature/scss/signature.scss` file.

+- Remove google analytics from tag script in the `app.py` file.

 - deploy the app on your own server.

 - share the app with your colleagues.